yracnet/vite-plugin-remix/README.md

 ## Example

-See th example project in "example" folder.
+Check out the example project in the \"example\" folder.